-As a professionally Registered Landscape Architect, he combines his knowledge from landscape architecture, engineering, technology, and fine art, to work at various scales and collaborate with interdisciplinary practitioners, community, city, state, and government organizations.
-His teaching, research and creative work often test the concepts of time and transformation, and the potential of landscape architecture to play a pivotal role in envisioning and shaping public space.
-Roberto has been lead designer in national and international projects in the U. S., Latin America, and the Middle East, and his work ranges from installations to urban projects.
+As a professionally Registered Landscape Architect (CA4629, FL6667343) he combines his knowledge from landscape architecture, engineering, technology, and fine art, to work at various scales and collaborate with interdisciplinary practitioners, community, city, state, and government organizations.
+His teaching, research, and creative work explore the potential of landscape architecture to play a pivotal role in envisioning and shaping public space and his work is recognized for its creative approach in the fields of landscape architecture, public art, and design.
+Roberto has been a lead designer in national and international projects in the U. S., Latin America, and the Middle East, and his work ranges from installations to urban projects.